kubevirt/user-guide/workloads/virtual-machines/disks-and-volumes.md

 ### cdrom

-A `cdrom` disk will expose the volume as a cdrom drive to the vm.
+A `cdrom` disk will expose the volume as a cdrom drive to the VM.
 It is read-only by default.

-A minimal example which attaches a `PersistentVolumeClame` named `mypvc` as a `floppy` device to the vm:
+A minimal example which attaches a `PersistentVolumeClame` named `mypvc` as a `floppy` device to the VM:

 ```text
 metadata: